sudheerj/javascript-interview-questions/README.md

      ```

      In this API, browser is going to ask you for permission to use your microphone
      1. **SpeechSynthesis (Text-to-Speech):** It provides the ability to recognize voice context from an audio input and respond.
-This is accessed by `SpeechSynthesis` interface.
+This is accessed by the `SpeechSynthesis` interface.
      For example, the below code is used to get voice/speech from text,

      ```javascript